6 Things You Should Never Buy at Aldi (and 6 Best Foods You Definitely Should)

 6. Aldi’s private label products

 Ninety percent of the items on the shelves in your local Aldi are from brands you won’t find anywhere else.
 These private-label products are similar or identical to their name-brand counterparts, and you can save big if you’re will to overlook the absence of a recognizable label.
 And in taste tests, many Aldi items match or even surpass national brands.
 Nervous about giving up your Prego pasta sauce for a no-name jar?
-Aldi offers a “double guarantee,” where it will both refund your money and replace the product you bought if you’re satisfied.
+Aldi offers a “double guarantee” where it will both refund your money and replace the product you bought if you’re not satisfied.